^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Antibiotics for purulent sore throat
+Antibiotics for purulent tonsillitis in children

-The doctor will prescribe antibiotics to treat purulent sore throat.
-So, if a child does not have an allergy to penicillin drugs, then the treatment will be carried out with these antibiotics.
-If the baby has an allergy, then for the treatment of purulent sore throat, antibiotics such as Lendacin, Sifloks, Rulid and others will be perfect.
-In addition, the child will be prescribed antibiotics, which will disinfect and decontaminate the oral cavity.
-To such preparations concern: Hexaspree, Faringosept, Hexoral.
+The doctor will prescribe antibiotics for the treatment of purulent tonsillitis.
+So, if the child is not allergic to penicillin drugs, then the treatment will be carried out with these antibiotics.
+If the baby has an allergy, then antibiotics such as Lendacin, Siflox, Rulid and others are excellent for the treatment of purulent tonsillitis.
+In addition, the child will be prescribed antibiotics that will allow disinfection and disinfection of the oral cavity.
+Such drugs include: Hexasprey, Faringosept, Hexoral.

 • Drops - an antibiotic in this form of release is used for rinsing and inhalation.